Machine Learning based Glitch Veto for inspiral binary merger signals using Linear Chirp Transform: Data

 \subsection{Glitches}

 The glitches used in this study were provided by R. Girgaonkar and S. D. Mohanty et.,al. \cite{r2}, who identified them in their research.
-These glitches consist of 708 individual instances of time series strain data, which include attributes such as Time of Arrival ( TOA ), Signal-to-Noise Ratio ( SNR ), and other relevant parameters like Xspacing, starting and ending time, etc. The data were sourced from LIGO's and VIRGO's open-access databases, specifically from the Gravitational Wave Open Science Center ( GWOSC ) \cite{r26}.
-After downloading the data, it was further processed to estimate the Time of Arrival ( TOA ) and the chirp rates $\tau_0$ and $\tau_1$ for each signal ( not to be confused with our linear chirp rate $\gamma$ ).
+These glitches consist of 708 individual instances of time series strain data, which include attributes such as Time of Arrival ( TOA ), Signal-to-Noise Ratio ( SNR ) and other relevant parameters like Xspacing, starting and ending time, etc. The data were sourced from LIGO's and VIRGO's open-access databases, specifically from the Gravitational Wave Open Science Center ( GWOSC )\cite{r26}.
+After downloading the data, it was further processed to estimate the Time of Arrival ( TOA ) and the chirp rates $\tau_0$ and $\tau_1$ for each signal ( not to be confused with our linear chirp rate $\gamma$ )- these chirp rates are as discussed in Section 2.B where the context is of 2PN ( second post-Newtonian ) waveform.
+Specifically, $\tau_0$ and $\tau_1$ defines the rate at which the waveform’s frequency changes with time for the zeroth and first orders of frequency, respectively.
+This was done by taking 140 hours of LIGO data that had no confirmed merger events or CBC injections.
+PSO based matched filtering were done on segments and whichever crossed the thresholds had to be glitches confused as merger events by the matched filtering.
 In their work, these chirp rates were used to generate templates that delineated physical and unphysical regions in the signal analysis.

-For consistency with our simulated merger signals, which are also 6 seconds in duration, we have clipped each glitch signal to a 6-second window centered around its TOA.
-This duration was chosen because it aligns with the typical length of transient glitches, which generally last for only a few seconds.
-Additionally, this choice helps manage computational costs, as longer signals would result in significantly larger chirp transform outputs, making the analysis more resource-intensive.
-While we have set this 6-second window as our current standard, future improvements in machine learning models may allow us to reduce this duration even further, potentially enabling the classification of shorter signal segments.
+For consistency with our merger signals, which are also 6 seconds in duration, we have clipped each glitch signal to a 6-second window centered around its TOA (shifted around randomly within $\pm1$ later on to ensure temporal robustness).
+This duration was chosen because it aligns with the typical maximum length of merger signals which generally last for only a few seconds.
+And the maximum length of glitches could be of a few seconds.
+Additionally, this choice helps manage computational costs, as longer signals would result in significantly larger chirp transform outputs - making the analysis more resource-intensive.
+While we have set this 6-second window as our current standard, future improvements in machine learning models may allow us to reduce this duration even further and have self adjusted time segment lengths potentially enabling the classification of shorter signal segments.

 The dataset encompasses a range of SNR values, from a minimum of 9 to a maximum of 14401, and includes glitches recorded during both LIGO Livingston and LIGO Hanford runs.
 This variety ensures a comprehensive representation of glitch characteristics across different SNR levels and observational settings.